sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 > - `Sync` The process of making an application move to its target state.
 E.g. by applying changes to a Kubernetes cluster.

+## Optional: Other things you can try

+In the OpenShift Console, change the MySQL VM core count or the memory size.
+Will it be changed or will it be reverted back to the "source of truth", as defined in Git?

+In Git, change the core count or the memory size of the MySQL VM and watch the VM be upgraded.

 ## Clean up

 Now delete the application.